 On December 10, 1968, in Tokyo, It was raining outside.
 The Nihon Trust bank’s manager was worried.
 Over the last several months, someone had threatened his and the bank’s employees’ lives.
 Just four days before, a letter was sent to his home demanding 300 million yen or his house will be blown up with explosives.

 The letter was made out of characters ripped out of film magazines and glued together.
-The police were informed, and they did indeed keep a tight watch on the bank and his house; nevertheless, this did not relieve the bank manager’s worries, which he talked with his branch workers.
+The police were informed and they did indeed keep a tight watch on the bank and his house; nevertheless, this did not relieve the bank manager’s worries, which he talked with his branch workers.

 Of course, it’s Japan, and work is work, and the show must go on.
-With this in mind, the bank manager went about his business, dispatching four of his staff to the neighboring Toshiba plant for a planned drop.
+With this in mind, the bank manager went about his business, dispatching four of his staff to the neighboring Toshiba plant for a planned money drop.

-A police officer stopped in front of the vehicle and got off his motorbike to warn them.
+Suddenly a police officer stopped in front of the vehicle and got off his motorbike to warn them.
 The branch manager’s house had just been blown up, and individuals had been injured and some severely.

-Despite police presence in the area, the attacker was able to carry out his threat.
+Despite police presence in the area the attacker was able to carry out his threat.
 But it wasn’t finished yet; more threats were issued.
-The bank, in particular, was suddenly a target, and branch workers, especially those who had left the bank earlier to perform bank responsibilities and drive clearly marked company cars, were in danger.
+The bank in particular was suddenly a target and branch workers especially those who had left the bank earlier to perform bank responsibilities and drive clearly marked company cars, were in danger.
 Their vehicle had to be searched.

-The officer went under the car to inspect it, but an employee saw smoke and flames coming from the vehicle before he could do so.
-Fearing for his life as the vehicle exploded, the cop desperately attempted to roll out of the path.
-Everyone fled to safety as quickly as they could, fleeing behind the prison walls.
+The officer went under the car to inspect it but an employee saw smoke and flames coming from the vehicle before he could do so.
+Fearing for his life as the vehicle exploded the cop desperately attempted to roll out of the path.
+Everyone fled to safety as quickly as they could fleeing behind the prison walls.

 Everything was OK there; the bank manager’s house was never bombed.
-As the adrenaline wore off, they realized what had occurred.
+As the adrenaline wore off they realized what had occurred.
 This was the moment the offender had been planning for months.
-He had now gotten away with the bonus payments of 523 Toshiba workers while disguised as a police officer; the stolen money totaled 300 million yen or six million dollars, the exact amount he had demanded.
+He had now gotten away with the bonus payments of 523 Toshiba workers while disguised as a police officer; the stolen money totaled 300 million yen or six million dollars the exact amount he had demanded.

-They discovered various things left behind on the ground, including a warning flare that the officer must have lit while beneath the vehicle to simulate explosives.
-A total of 120 pieces of evidence were claimed to have been left at the crime scene, which is a lot and would usually be helpful, but this was done on purpose to confuse the investigators.
+They discovered various things left behind on the ground including a warning flare that the officer must have lit while beneath the vehicle to simulate explosives.
+A total of 120 pieces of evidence were claimed to have been left at the crime scene which is a lot and would usually be helpful but this was done on purpose to confuse the investigators.

 This one was successful.
 The case is still unresolved more than a half-century later.
-Some claim this was the greatest robbery in Japanese history; no lives were lost, no blood was spilt, the plot was carefully carried out by a single individual, and the money was eventually stolen; however, there are many ways a bank heist may be great, and many ways it can be remarkable.
+Some claim this was the greatest robbery in Japanese history; no lives were lost, no blood was spilt, the plot was carefully carried out by a single individual and the money was eventually stolen; however, there are many ways a bank heist may be great, and many ways it can be remarkable.

 2.How Did Thieves in Japan Steal $13 Million From ATMs?